 70th.
 Berlinale International Film Festival | Forum

-To capture this condition, I set out to make this jungle movie in collaboration with real ex-combatants, revealing the performative as the ideal vehicle for exploring history through their own corporality rather than merely from words.
-Ultimately, this entails not making a political film as such, but rather politicizing cinema itself; bringing together method, form and content to achieve the transcendence of emblems, slogans and even the political, in order to make a film whose process can serve as a certain catharsis.
-Perhaps that is what ENTRE PERRO Y LOBO is, a historical document from the contradictions of its living protagonists, a generation whose way of being in the world makes them a lineage in extinction, one that resists losing everything that makes them unique and unrepeatable.
+To capture this condition, I proposed to make this jungle movie in a collaborative way, revealing the performative as the ideal vehicle to explore history more from the bodies than from the word, which ultimately leads not so much to make a political film, but rather to politicize cinema; to bring together method, form and content to transcend the emblems, slogans and even the political, in order to make a film whose process can serve as catharsis.
+Perhaps BETWEEN DOG AND WOLF is just that, a historical, generational document of beings whose way of life makes them a breed in risk of extinction, one whose refusal to lose everything makes them unique and irreplaceable.